Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions: Preliminary and Related Works

 We denote perturbations by $\bm{\varepsilon} \sim \omega$, where $\omega$ is the underlying perturbation distribution, and let $\mathcal{B}$ denote the admissible perturbation budget (e.g., an $L_p$ ball).
-For convenience in our theoretical analysis, we adopt the notation $\mathfrak{S}$ from prior work on adversarial robustness~\cite{dohmatob2022non, wang2024implicit} to represent our local robustness metric, and $\mathcal{G}$ for corresponding global robustness metric.
+For convenience in our theoretical analysis, we adopt the notation $\mathfrak{S}$ from prior work on AR~\cite{dohmatob2022non, wang2024implicit} to represent our local robustness metric, and $\mathcal{G}$ for corresponding global robustness metric.